 "I hope people will understand I'm just like any other football fan who dreams of the chance to play for the club he supported as a boy.
 I know the tension is high and I know all about the rivalry between the two clubs.
 I did spend four years at Everton after all.
 I can't avoid the implications of the move but all I can do is just get on with it." - Barmby couldn't resist the lure of Liverpool.

-"If you ever watch that treble video back again, you don't realise until you watch it the impact he had on that season, definitely before Christmas, the amount of goals he scored.
-He was a great help in us winning those trophies." - Jamie Carragher on Barmby's impact during the 2000-2001 season.
+"If you ever watch that treble video back again, you don't realise until you watch it the impact he had on that season, definitely before Christmas, the number of goals he scored.
+He was a great help in us winning those trophies." - Jamie Carragher on Barmby's impact during the 2000/01 season.

 "There was a time when I went into training and we were off to Rome, then on a jet to Cardiff for the League Cup final, then Barcelona, then Portugal, then down to qualify for the Champions League at Charlton.
 That's what you come into football for, to be involved in the best games against the best players where there's a lot at stake.
 It was magic." - Gary Mac in 2004.